devendra-nationalwala/json-tree/README.md

 # json-tree
-json - tree create graphical navigation tree from json object.
+json - tree creates graphical navigation tree from json object.
 You can move child node to other parent by drag and drop.

 # Usage
 Provide array of node element as json.
 Each node is created by three attributes:<br/>